 Breach of Franchise Agreement by Franchisee

-Franchise agreements usually give to the franchisor very extensive express power to terminate the agreement, and many different situations in which the Franchisor is allowed to terminate.
+Franchise agreements usually give to the franchisor pervasive express power to terminate the agreement and many different situations in which the Franchisor is allowed to end.
 The general mechanism is that a franchisor is required to give notice to the franchisee, and the notification to the franchisee to terminate the franchise agreement with the franchisee should be reasonable.
 On that case, the key then shifts to the franchisor to decide whether to terminate the franchise agreement.
 The franchise agreement typically provides a mechanism for doing so.

 A franchisor wishing to terminate the franchise agreement earlier (before the end of the term in the franchise agreement) will typically rely on the default and termination provisions of a franchise agreement.
-For instance, the franchisee conducted infringements such as non-payment of royalties, failure to achieve minimum performance or failure to provide periodic report.
-The default and termination provisions also usually set out what acts or omissions of the franchisee are curable or non-curable.
+For instance, the franchisee conducted infringements such as non-payment of royalties, failure to achieve minimum performance or inability to provide a periodic report.
+The default and termination provisions also usually set out what acts, or omissions of the franchisee are curable or non-curable.
 Mostly the agreement will be terminated if the franchisee has done a serious breach.
-A breach is considered “serious” if and when the continuation of the business relationship between the parties has become completely impossible.
+A violation is considered “serious” if and when the continuation of the business relationship between the parties has become completely impossible.

 Breach of Franchise Agreement by Franchisor

 In many different situations, the franchisee has rights to terminate the franchise agreement as well.
-The general mechanism is that a franchisee is also required to give a notice to the franchisor.
-Moreover, in order to terminate a franchise agreement for breach by the franchisor, the Franchisee must show that the franchisor has breached a condition of the Franchise Agreement or fundamentally breached the terms.
+The general mechanism is that a franchisee is also required to give notice to the franchisor.
+Moreover, in order to end a franchise agreement for breach by the franchisor, the Franchisee must show that the franchisor has breached a condition of the Franchise Agreement or fundamentally violated the terms.

 As an example according to American Law, a case of breach of contract by a franchisee between Mathis v.
-Exxon Corp. was summarized as follows – The franchisee (Mathis) alleged that Exxon had set gasoline prices at a level to drive them out of business and replace them with company-operated retail outlets.
+Exxon Corp. was summarised as follows – The franchisee (Mathis) alleged that Exxon had set gasoline prices at a level to drive them out of business and replace them with company-operated retail outlets.
 The franchise contract was terminated, and the jury awarded the franchisees $5,723,657, exactly 60 percent of the claimed overcharge.
-The trial court also awarded plaintiff’s attorney fees in the amount of $2,289,462, or 40 percent of the damages.
+The trial court also granted plaintiff’s attorney fees of $2,289,462, or 40 percent of the damages.

 - Franchise Contract with No Termination Clause